Data Processing Addendum

 RecruitBot will (taking into account the nature of the processing and the information available to RecruitBot) reasonably assist Customer in complying with its obligations under Articles 35 and 36 of the GDPR, by (a) making available documentation describing relevant aspects of RecruitBot’s information security program and the security measures applied in connection therewith; and (b) providing the other information contained in the Agreement, including this DPA.

-- Data Transfers
+5. Personal Data Transfers

-- Consent to Subprocessor Engagement.
+6.1 Consent to Subprocessor Engagement.
 Customer specifically authorizes the engagement of RecruitBot’s Affiliates as Subprocessors.
 In addition, Customer generally authorizes the engagement of any other third parties as Subprocessors (“Third Party Subprocessors”).

-- Requirements for Subprocessor Engagement.
+6.3 Requirements for Subprocessor Engagement.
 When engaging any Subprocessor, RecruitBot will enter into a written contract with such Subprocessor containing data protection obligations not less protective than those in this DPA with respect to Personal Data to the extent applicable to the nature of the services provided by such Subprocessor.
 RecruitBot shall be liable for all obligations subcontracted to, and all acts and omissions of, the Subprocessor.

-- Opportunity to Object to Subprocessor Changes.
+6.4 Opportunity to Object to Subprocessor Changes.
 When any new Third Party Subprocessor is engaged after the effective date of the Agreement, RecruitBot will notify Customer of the engagement (including the name and location of the relevant Subprocessor and the activities it will perform) by updating Subprocessor Site or by other written means.
-If Customer objects to such engagement in a written notice to RecruitBot within ten days after being informed thereof on reasonable grounds relating to the protection of Personal Data, Customer and RecruitBot will work together in good faith to find a mutually acceptable resolution to address such objection.
-If the parties are unable to reach a mutually acceptable resolution within a reasonable timeframe, Customer may, as its sole and exclusive remedy, terminate the Agreement and cancel the Service by providing written notice to RecruitBot.
+If Customer objects to such engagement in a written notice to RecruitBot within 10 (ten) days after being informed thereof on reasonable grounds relating to the protection of Personal Data, Customer and RecruitBot will work together in good faith to find a mutually acceptable resolution to address such objection.
+If the parties are unable to reach a mutually acceptable resolution within a reasonable timeframe, Customer may, as its sole and exclusive remedy, terminate the Agreement and cancel the services by providing written notice to RecruitBot.

-- Processing Records
+7. Processing Records

-- Customer acknowledges that Recruit may be required under European Data Protection Laws to: (a) collect and maintain records of certain information, including the name and contact details of each processor and/or controller on behalf of which RecruitBot is acting and, where applicable, or such processor or controller’s local representative and data protection officer; and (b) make such information available to the supervisory authorities.
+7.1 Customer acknowledges that RecruitBot may be required under European Data Protection Laws to: (a) collect and maintain records of certain information, including the name and contact details of each processor and/or controller on behalf of which RecruitBot is acting and, where applicable, or such processor or controller’s local representative and data protection officer; and (b) make such information available to the supervisory authorities.
 Accordingly, Customer will, where requested, provide such information to RecruitBot and will ensure that all information provided is kept accurate and up-to-date.

 Annex 2 to DPA

-- For purposes of this Annex 2, the terms “business,” “commercial purpose,” “sell” and “service provider” shall have the respective meanings given thereto in the CCPA, and “personal information” shall mean Personal Data that constitutes personal information governed by the CCPA.
+1. For purposes of this Annex 2, the terms “business,” “commercial purpose,” “sell” and “service provider” shall have the respective meanings given thereto in the CCPA, and “personal information” shall mean Personal Data that constitutes personal information governed by the CCPA.

-- It is the parties’ intent that with respect to any personal information, Customer is a business and RecruitBot is a service provider.
+2. It is the parties’ intent that with respect to any personal information, Customer is a business and RecruitBot is a service provider.
 To that end, RecruitBot shall not (a) sell any personal information; (b) retain, use or disclose any personal information for any purpose other than for the specific purpose of providing the Service, including retaining, using, or disclosing the personal information for a commercial purpose other than the provision of the Service; or (c) retain, use or disclose the personal information outside of the direct business relationship between RecruitBot and Customer.
 RecruitBot hereby certifies that it understands its obligations under this Section 2 and will comply with them.

 Annex 3 to DPA

 As from the Addendum Effective Date, RecruitBot will implement and maintain the Security Measures set out in this Annex 3.
-RecruitBot may update or modify such Security Measures from time to time provided that such updates and modifications do not materially decrease the overall security of the Services.
+RecruitBot may update or modify such Security Measures from time to time provided that such updates and modifications do not materially decrease the overall security of the Product.